Tieske/millheat.lua/README.md

 - add a rockspec for the new version
 - render the docs using `ldoc`
 - commit, tag, and push

+### unreleased

+- BREAKING: reimplement the core, based on the new REST API.

 ### Version 0.3.0, released 30-Dec-2022